Rio Rancho, New Mexico: Economy

 In the mid-1980s, Intel established a manufacturing plant in the city.

 Rust Medical Center opened in 2011.

 Intel is by far the largest employer in Rio Rancho.
 The services, retail, and government sectors are also major components of the local economy.
 Rio Rancho is the site of Intel's Fab 11X, one of the largest semiconductor fabrication plants in the world.
 The fully automated, $2 billion facility opened in 2002 and was the first Intel plant to manufacture 300 mm silicon wafers, which can hold almost twice as many chips as the standard 200 mm wafers.
 Fab 7, Intel's original Rio Rancho plant, which opened in 1980, closed in 2002, but was converted into a test facility in 2005.

 In 2005, Rio Rancho became the first U.S. city to offer citywide voice-over-WiFi (VoWiFi) service.
 Several call centers are located in Rio Rancho.
 Walmart opened in early summer of 2006 in Rio Rancho, and was a catalyst for related commercial retailers to locate nearby.

-An Albuquerque-based incubator and co-working space "FatPipe" opened a satellite office in Rio Rancho.
+An Albuquerque-based incubator and co-working space FatPipe opened a satellite office in Rio Rancho.
 It is intended to spur business innovation and startups within the city.
+Fatpipe closed its Rio Rancho location in 2024.

 Housing and development

 In the aftermath of the collapse of the 2008 housing bubble, foreclosure activity increased in the city.
 The economies of Sandoval, Bernalillo, and Valencia counties suffered markedly in the late 2000s recession.

 As of the late 2010s, housing had entirely recovered.
 A number of new housing developments were restarted.
-Real estate sales were robust in 2020 in many areas of Rio Rancho, driven by low interest rates and relatively low housing prices ($250,000 - $350,000 for most new construction).
+Real estate sales were robust in 2020 in many areas of Rio Rancho, driven by low interest rates and relatively low housing prices ($250,000 – $350,000 for most new construction).